Pratishtha33/Go/README.md

 ## Overview

-The Employee Leave Management System is an HTTP API that facilitates the management of employee leaves.
+The Employee Leave Management is an HTTP API that facilitates the management of employee leaves.
 It provides endpoints to perform CRUD operations on leave records, allowing employee handle employee leave requests.

 ## Code Structure